Fractured Magic: Chapter Eight

 “They most certainly are not!”

-“I believe you, but do you think Unity cares if it’s true?
+“The truth isn’t the point.
+Do you think Unity cares about the truth?
 If the police, whose salaries Unity pays, care?
-All they need is a plausible excuse, then they can arrest innocents and the people will praise them as heroes.”
+All they need is a plausible lie, and they’ll spin it.”
 Leandros shook his head.
-“Have them take the train to Adriat.
-News is always slow to reach there–if they leave today, they might beat it.
+“It’s our responsibility to cut the thread before it causes harm.
+Have your orinians take the train to Adriad.
+News is always slow to reach there—if they leave today, they might beat it.
 Then they can catch a ride on to Orean.”

 Changing the subject, he asked, “Did you pass a maranet woman on your way up?”

-“I did.
-Ms. Corscia, right?”
+“Ms. Corscia, right?”
 Gareth asked.
 Leandros’ heart sank, but then Gareth continued: “I assumed she was part of our team, so I stopped and introduced myself.”

 “You weren’t already acquainted?”
 Leandros asked, relaxing again.
-“I must say, I’m relieved.
+“I’m relieved.
 The rest of them seem to know each other.
-What was your impression or her?”
+If I may, what was your impression or her?”

 “Hm,” Gareth said, a heavy sound.
 His sister voiced her disapproval in the same way—it must have been a family trait.